Why Some Destinations Feel Harder to Plan Than Others

 That changed when a friend mentioned she really wanted to go to Egypt.
 That became the catalyst.
 Once someone else said, “Let’s do it,” I finally started researching seriously.

-And I noticed something immediately: I didn’t start with flights or hotels.
+And I noticed something immediately:

-I started with weather.
+I started with one simple Google search:

-I searched: What is the best time to visit Egypt?
+What is the best time to visit Egypt?

 That one question shaped everything.

-I quickly learned that October and November were ideal, warm, but without the extreme heat.
+I quickly learned that October and November were ideal—warm, but without the extreme heat.
 That immediately narrowed the trip in a way that made it feel manageable instead of overwhelming.

 Weather is now the first thing I look up for almost every destination.
 Not just rainy versus dry season, but what it actually feels like to be there.